The authority figure who taught the Protagonist their Bad Habit, with good intentions and the wrong philosophy.

 Learn More

-The King is introduced and developed in the Kind Comedy Course on learn.tale-spinning.com.
-The Enabler will be covered in the Kind Tragedy Course.
+The King is introduced and developed in the Kind Comedy Course.
+The Enabler will be covered in the Kind Tragedy Course, coming soon to learn.tale-spinning.com.
 Both story types are introduced in the free Fundamentals Course.